motiwari/motiwari.github.io/_posts/2019-05-20-build-a-blog-using-devlopr-jekyll.md

 ---
 layout: post
-title: Build and Deploy a blog using devlopr-jekyll and Github Pages
+title: Build and Deploy a projects using devlopr-jekyll and Github Pages
 author: Sujay Kundu
 date: '2019-05-20 14:35:23 +0530'
 category: guides
-summary: Getting Started - How to build a blog using devlopr-jekyll and Github Pages
+summary: Getting Started - How to build a projects using devlopr-jekyll and Github Pages
 thumbnail: devlopr.png
 ---

 If you are a developer, who want a fast static website with no cost for hosting/domain stuff.
-This guide will help you setup a blog for you for free using [devlopr-jekyll](https://github.com/sujaykundu777/devlopr-jekyll.git) theme
+This guide will help you setup a projects for you for free using [devlopr-jekyll](https://github.com/sujaykundu777/devlopr-jekyll.git) theme

 Before Proceeding Lets Setup Our Development Environment :